Gakomi/steamdeckrecovery/README.md

     "rootdevice="$(findmnt -n -o source /run/media/liveuser/rootfs)"

+This had to change or it would not detect the usb rootfs partition.

-and the following lines were removed:
+The following lines were removed:

     # Freeze our rootfs
     estat "Freezing rootfs"
     unfreeze() { fsfreeze -u /; }
     onexit+=(unfreeze)
     cmd fsfreeze -f /

 As this step I found it's unecessary and the script would not work with it anyway.